pymc-devs/pymc/README.rst

 |Gitter| |Build Status| |Coverage|

-PyMC3 is a python module for Bayesian statistical modeling and model fitting which focuses on advanced Markov chain Monte Carlo fitting algorithms.
+PyMC3 is a python module for Bayesian statistical modeling and model fitting which focuses on advanced Markov chain Monte Carlo and variational fitting algorithms.
 Its flexibility and extensibility make it applicable to a large suite of problems.